Hydrocodone Withdrawal Symptoms

 What Causes Hydrocodone Withdrawal?

-Hydrocodone withdrawal is caused when someone stops taking hydrocodone after developing a physical dependence on it.
+Hydrocodone withdrawal occurs when someone stops taking hydrocodone after developing a physical dependence on it.

 Since the body has become used to a regular dose of hydrocodone in its system, the sudden change causes a chemical imbalance and often results in uncomfortable side effects.

 Opioids like hydrocodone attach themselves to opioid receptors in the brain, causing an increase in the endorphins released into the body.
-Endorphins are what block pain and cause feelings of pleasure and euphoria.
+Endorphins block pain and cause feelings of pleasure and euphoria.

 Over time, your brain and body depend on those extra endorphins to function normally.
 As opioid dependence grows, people may even experience withdrawal symptoms whenever the hydrocodone wears off.